thorstenrie/ts-seedbox/README.md

 ## Prerequisites

-[Podman](https://podman.io/), a x86-64 Linux system and root access to it is required.
+[Podman](https://podman.io/) on a x86-64 Linux system and root access to it is required.

 ## Network Setup